ThePhD/future_cxx/papers/source/C - typeof.md

 ## Revision 3 - May 15th, 2021

+- Normalize the handing of both forms of `_Atomic type-name` and `_Atomic (type-name)` (there should be no difference between qualifiers vs. type-name, even if the Standard makes a slight distinction in the syntactical handling).

+## Revision 3 - May 15th, 2021

 - Make sure we mention the old C99 Rationale and Nick Stoughton's previous evaluation of `typeof` in the Appendix.
 - Added final direction based on the March 2021 Virtual Standard Meeting's Vote.
 The numbers listed are in the form `Yes/No/Abstain` to the given question / option.